hydrachain-org/hydragon-node/README.md

 ### Register account as validator and stake

 Hydra's validator set is unique as it offers a permissionless opportunity on a first come/first serve.
-It supports up to 150 validators and uses exponentiating formula to ensure consolidation is countered for a maximum Nakamoto Coefficient.
+It supports up to 50 validators on the Main Shard and uses an exponentiating formula to ensure consolidation is countered for a maximum Nakamoto Coefficient.
 The requirements to become a validator: a) to have a minimum of 15,000 HYDRA and b) there to be vacant slots in the validator sets.
-Inactive validators are going to be ejected after approximately 1 hours of inactivity and permanently banned after additional 24 hours if the ban process is not terminated (See the [Ban Validator](#ban-validator) section for more details.) in order to ensure fair environment and highest level of network security.
+Inactive validators are going to be temporarily ejected after approximately 2 hours of inactivity (18,000 Blocks) and permanently banned after additional 72 hours if the ban process is not terminated (See the [Ban Validator](#ban-validator) section for more details.) in order to ensure fair environment and highest level of network security.

-After ensuring you have a minimum of 15,000 HYDRA in your validator wallet, you can execute the following command.
+After ensuring you have a minimum of 15,000 HYDRA in your validator wallet (and some extra for gas fees), you can execute the following command.

 ```
 hydra hydragon register-validator --data-dir ./node-secrets --stake 15000000000000000000000 --commission 10 --jsonrpc http://localhost:8545